celestiaorg/CIPs/cips/cip-shwap_protocol.md

 ### Messages

 This section defines all the supported Shwap messages, including share identifiers and containers.
-All the new future messages should be described in the section.
+All the new future messages should be described in this section.

 #### RowID